router5/router5/docs/introduction/core-concepts.md

 > The __transition node__ (as explained above), _is_ the node to re-render your view from.

-The __listeners plugin__ makes possible to register those three types of listeners: _"any change"_ listener, route listener and node listener.
-Note that `listenersPlugin` has a limit of one node listener per node (_listenersPlugin_ uses [router5-transition-path](https://github.com/router5/router5/tree/master/packages/router5-transition-path) to compute the transition path between two router5 states).

 ![Relation between router and view](./router-view.png)

 In slightly more complicated cases, you might have other parts of your screen to re-render.
 For example, you might have a header, a main menu or a side panel to update on a route change: in that case you can listen to any route change or a specific route change, and re-render that specific portion of a screen.
 Keep transition nodes for your "main" content update.

-## What is router5 best suited for?

-Router 5 is best suited for trees of components, where components can easily be composed together.
-It works best with React, deku, cyclejs, etc...

-It also works very well with state containers like [Redux](http://redux.js.org/): your state container is placed between your view and your router, and your view subscribes to state updates (rather than directly subscribing to route updates).
-In that case you don't need to use the listeners plugin.

-- [react-router5](https://github.com/router5/router5/tree/master/packages/react-router5) and [deku-router5](https://github.com/router5/router5/tree/master/packages/deku-router5) both provide a `routeNode(nodeName)(BaseComponent)` higher-order component for re-rendering from a node down when the given node is the transition node.
-- [redux-router5](https://github.com/router5/router5/tree/master/packages/redux-router5) provides a selector `routeNode(nodeName)` which will release the new router state object when the specified node is the transition node.
-When combined with react or deku, you use it with `connect` from [react-redux](https://github.com/rackt/react-redux) or [deku-redux](https://github.com/troch/deku-redux).